PazerOP/mcp-bash-framework/docs/BEST-PRACTICES.md

 3. `./test/integration/test_capabilities.sh`
 4. Focused suite(s) matching touched subsystem(s)
 5. `./test/examples/test_examples.sh`

+Use `bin/mcp-bash run-tool <name> --args '{}' [--roots /path/a,/path/b] [--timeout 15] [--verbose]` for fast local iterations; pair it with `--dry-run` to validate metadata and args without executing the tool.
+Roots are comma-separated to avoid conflicts with Windows drive letters.

 Cache results by exporting `MCP_TESTS_SKIP_REMOTE=1` when remote fixtures are unavailable.
 Document skipped suites in your PR description.